ChengruiZhang/NET_Counter/README.md

 Some functions come from ptflops package, in this file we ensure that every submodule can be visited.

 Please notice that we only analyze the memory usage and FLOPs for the basic function module of NN.Module, like Conv, Linear, Dropout, etc.
-Therefore, please ensure that network operations are operated by NN.Module as much as possible
+Therefore, please ensure that network operations are operated by NN.Module as much as possible.
+If our model cannot support some modules, you can also add self-define functions in FLOPs_Counter_Func.py

 ****Please contact me (zhangchr@shanghaitech.edu.cn) if you have any questions.****